 All ticketing/revenue collection that requires interaction with the driver (card or cash) for all passengers of any capability, including those using wheelchairs, is to be through the front door.
-Boarding using an electronic revenue system with a tag-on requirement must be through the front door only.
-Alighting using a tag-off electronic requirement may be through either the front or rear doors.
-Front door Ticketing equipment and till stand should be ergonomically located for driver ease of use.
+Front door Boarding using an electronic revenue system with a tag-on requirement must be through the front door only.
+Alighting using a tag-off electronic requirement may be through either the front or rear doors. door Ticketing equipment and till stand should be ergonomically located for driver ease of use.
 Ticketing equipment and till stand must not impede the driver's vision or access by wheelchairs.
 The height of the electronic tag-on/tag-off machine sensor must be between 900-1000mm.
 The machine must be located on the modesty panel stanchion, immediately to the right-hand side of the front door entrance and must not impede wheelchair access.

-Rear door Must have the ability to tag on and off at the rear door.
+Rear door Alighting using a tag-off electronic requirement may be through either the front or rear doors.
+Must have the ability to tag on and off at the rear door. ----------- ---